thegodeveloper/audiofile/README.md

 # audiofile
-In Chapter 3, we discuss a command line interface built from scratch which handles generating metadata from uploaded audio files, local flat file storage and retrieval of audio metadata.
-This CLI is just an example and for reference to the chapter.
-It was created on MacOS and other operating systems have not yet been tested at this time.
+We discuss a command line interface built from scratch which handles generating metadata from uploaded audio files, local flat file storage and retrieval of audio metadata.
+This CLI is just an example.
+It was created on macOS and other operating systems have not yet been tested at this time.

 ## To generate the audiofile command line interface:
 go build -o audiofile-cli cmd/cli/main.go